Tornquiststrasse 9 no longer exists

-Lesser (called Lothar) Conitzer was born on February 7, 1865, in Jeschewo (Polish: Jezewo) as the seventh child.
-Jeschewo is a small village in West Prussia, in what is now Poland.
+Lesser (called Lothar) Conitzer was born on 7 February 1865 in Jeschewo (Polish: Jezewo) as the seventh child.
+Jeschewo is a small village in West Prussia in what is now Poland.
 The nearest town is Schwetz on the Vistula (Polish: Swiece).
-It is about 100 km to Danzig and about 400 km to Berlin.
+Danzig is about 100 km away and Berlin can be reached after about 400 km.
 He was the youngest of seven siblings.
-His grandfather was a merchant and later a teacher.
-He had achieved modest prosperity and enabled Moses, Lothar’s father, to establish himself as a small-scale merchant in the small village of Jeschewo.
-All four of Lothar’s brothers became merchants and, together with their father Moses, founded the department store chain M. Conitzer & Söhne in Marienwerder in 1882, which operated 22 department stores in its heyday [7].
-One of the merchant brothers is my wife’s great-great-grandfather.
-Thanks in particular to mutual support within the family, all members were able to build up a certain degree of prosperity, which meant that Lothar Conitzer was the only one in the family who had the opportunity to study medicine in Berlin and Halle.
-In Berlin, he studied under Prof. Dr. Du Bois Reymond [4], who was one of the “founders of modern physiology as a scientific discipline.”
+His grandfather, Aron Israel Conitzer, was a merchant and later a teacher.
+He had achieved modest prosperity and enabled Moses, Lothar’s father, to establish himself in the small village of Jeschewo as a small-scale merchant.
+All four of Lothar’s brothers became merchants and in 1882, together with their father Moses, founded the department store company M. Conitzer & Söhne in Marienwerder, which at its peak operated 22 department stores [7].
+One of these merchant brothers is my wife’s great-great-grandfather.
+Above all through the mutual support within the family, all members were able to build a certain level of prosperity.
+This allowed Lothar Conitzer, the only member of the family, to study medicine in Berlin and Halle.
+In Berlin he studied under Prof. Dr. Du Bois Reymond [4], who was among the “founders of modern physiology as a scientific discipline.”
 He wrote his doctoral thesis in Halle.
-It was titled “On the surgical treatment of pleuritic exudates in children, with special consideration of purulent exudates.”
-[3]
+Its title was “On the surgical treatment of pleuritic exudates in childhood with special consideration of the purulent forms.”
+[3]Arrival in Hamburg

-In 1892, he was hired at the Jewish Hospital in Hamburg.
-In 1894, he received his state license to practice medicine and opened a practice on Eppendorfer Weg [1].
-He then married Frieda (Rika) in 1900 [2].
+In 1892 he received a position at the Jewish Hospital in Hamburg.
+In 1894 he obtained his state medical license and opened a practice on Eppendorfer Weg [1].
+In 1900 he married Frieda (Rika) Lewy [2].

 Frieda was adopted as a small child by the Hamburg art dealer Ludwig Lewy and his wife Minna.
 She grew up in their house at An der Alster 74.
-The Hotel Atlantic, built in 1909, now stands on that site.
+The Hotel Atlantic now stands there, built in 1909.
 Her biological parents died when she was four years old.

 Tornquiststrasse 9 no longer exists.
-Nevertheless, we remember the philanthropist and doctor Lothar Conitzer and his opera-singing wife Frieda twice a week when we drive past their living room again.
+Nevertheless, twice a week we remember the philanthropist and physician Lothar Conitzer and his opera-singing wife Frieda when we once again ride through their former living room.Postscript

 Sources: